phultquist/resize/README.md

 ## Note
 1. This assumes that
-    a) the initial image is a square
+    1. the initial image is a square
-    b) the desired image is a square
+    2. the desired image is a square
 2. **This is not very robust.** It might not work perfectly for odd image types.
 However, it works for its purpose.
 In the future I'll update it to be a useful general tool.